 What can I do if I need help in my class?
 Where do I get tutoring?

 There are several tutoring areas on campus that can assist you in receiving extra help in your class.

-Tutorial Services, located on the second floor of the EDC building, offers up to two hours a week of free tutoring in all subjects.
+Tutorial Services, located on the second floor, room 215 in the ED building, offers up to two hours a week of free tutoring in all subjects.
 A request form needs to be filled out and an appointment made.
 This can be an essential resource for all students needing that extra push through a difficult class.
 By securing tutoring early in the semester and maintaining consistent study habits, your chances of passing the identified course is greatly improved.
-A sign up form can be obtained from the Counseling Department and from the Learning Center.
-For more information, call (626) 914-8570
+If you are having problems with writing a paper, the Writing Café is also located in room 215.
+For more information, call (626) 914-8570.

 How do I make an appointment with a counselor?